hashicorp/terraform-provider-azurerm/website/docs/r/subscription_cost_management_scheduled_action.html.markdown

 * `email_address_sender` - (Required) Email address of the point of contact that should get the unsubscribe requests of Scheduled Action notification emails.

-* `email_addresses` - (Required) Specifies a list of email addresses to receive the Scheduled Action.
+* `email_addresses` - (Required) Specifies a list of email addresses that will receive the Scheduled Action.

 * `email_subject` - (Required) Subject of the email.
 Length is limited to 70 characters.